Cross-Category Functional Grasp Transfer: EXPERIMENT

-\textbf{Ablation Studies \uppercase\expandafter{\romannumeral2}.} Although the above experiments demonstrate the effectiveness of our framework in predicting touch code, it may be due to the network has remembered the mapping rules from object initial features to the touch code features, rather than relying on associations to transfer knowledge from previously learned samples to new objects.
-Therefore, we conducted the following two ablation experiments.
-1) In our inference stage, the test object is connected to the training graph.
-To verify whether the learned objects in the training graph are necessary for predicting touch code, we generated a 360-node test graph containing only test objects, without using training graph as the connection.
-The prediction result is shown in Fig.~\ref{fig_bad}(a), which reveals that the network is completely unable to handle these test samples, and even fails to retain the object structural information contained in the initial feature.
-2) The second is to verify whether the similarities we proposed are effective in predicting the touch code.
-To achieve this, we randomly connect the test object to the previously learned objects in the training graph instead of using the correct associations.
-Fig.~\ref{fig_bad}(b) shows the results.
-Taking the first mouse as an example, its result is completely incorrect.
-The reason is that the mouse is mistakenly associated with objects like guns and drills, leading to incorrect touch code prediction.
-The above two experiments illustrate that our prediction framework does not simply memorize the mapping between features, but actually achieves human-like reasoning, in which both reasonable inter-object associations and previously learned samples are crucial.
+\textbf{Ablation Studies \uppercase\expandafter{\romannumeral2}.} In our inference stage, the test object is connected to the training graph.
+To verify whether the training graph (i.e., learned objects) are necessary for predicting touch code, we generate a 360-node test graph containing only test objects.
+Prediction results are shown in Fig.~\ref{fig_bad}(a), which reveal that the network is completely unable to handle these test samples, and even fail to retain the object structural information.
+Additionally, to further validate whether the similarities we proposed are effective in transferring the touch code, we randomly connect the test object to the previously learned objects in the training graph instead of using the correct associations, and the results are shown in Fig.~\ref{fig_bad}(b).
+Taking the first mouse as an example, its result is completely incorrect due to a mistaken association with objects like guns and drills, leading to incorrect touch code transfer.
+The above two experiments illustrate that our framework does not simply memorize the mapping between features, but actually achieves human-like reasoning, in which both reasonable inter-object associations and previously learned samples are crucial.